ganesh-arumugam/mortgage-rates/README.md

 - Input criteria filled up and produces a sample rates table.
 - Input criteria not filled up, provide user validation.
-- Same criteria used to fetch rates, stop multiple rate fetches.
+- If same criteria used to fetch rates, stop multiple rate fetches.
 - If no rates are available, provide a gracious error to user.
 - If `dev-auth` key is changed after app load, user needs to refresh app.
+- App handles web service errors.

 ## Available Scripts